 The basic funeral concept, however, remains the same.
 A funeral is a way for the bereaved to give a last farewell to a loved one, usually in the form of a ceremony at which a body is present and committed to a final state.
 In America, this usually means either a burial of the body, or a cremation where the ashes are then kept in an urn permanently, or scattered in some location meaningful to the deceased or bereaved.
 Funerals, in other words, are ways to mark the actual death and commitment of a body.

 The Celebration of Life

 As the name implies, this doesn’t necessarily have to be a somber event.
-A celebration of life is a way to for people to commemorate and enjoy all that was good about the life of the deceased.
+A celebration of life is a way for people to commemorate and enjoy all that was good about the life of the deceased.
 In most cases, a celebration of life will occur without the body present.
-And while a funeral will usually take place within a small timeframe after someone has passed on, a celebration of life can occur weeks, months or even years after a body has been buried or cremated.
+And while a funeral will usually take place within a small timeframe after someone has passed on, a celebration of life can occur weeks, months, or even years after a body has been buried or cremated.

 The celebration of life is also far less structured and formal.
 Funeral services will usually occur in a religious building or funeral home.
 A celebration of life can occur anywhere, in a home, a favorite vacation spot, or a destination the deceased wanted to visit.
 It doesn’t have to include a formal eulogy, and there’s no requirement for people to dress in black.

 The Choice Is Yours

 Some people choose to hold a funeral and then conduct their own celebration of life at a later date.
 Others try to combine the two, especially if there’s a preference for a less traditional, conventional funeral.
 However, it’s important to keep in mind for insurance payment purposes that the less traditional nature of a celebration of life may exclude it from coverage by some insurance companies.
 Compared to the more well-established costs of a traditional funeral, a celebration of life has many extra cost factors.